 13.2 Stakeholders involved in the consultations any recommendations or agreements reached in the consultations (Refer Annexure II)

-Mr. W.M.
-Surasena, Field Officer of Adawatta Estate was informed about the project works and he stated the mitigation works are appreciable.
+Mrs Padmashanthi, plantation family welfare officer of Hopton Estate was informed about the project works and got the clearances for the project.
+She stated that the mitigation works are appreciable and expressed their willingness to the project.